Quarantine pests

 Distribution

-The beetles are spread in Japan, Canada and in USA.
-It has also been found in eastern Russia, Italy, Portugal and Switzerland.
+The beetle is widespread in Japan, Canada, and the United States.
+It has also been found in eastern Russia, Italy, Portugal, Switzerland, and Slovenia.

 How it spreads